vugu/vugu/CONTRIBUTING.md

 ## Vugu Documentation

 Documention for Vugu, other than GoDoc (https://pkg.go.dev/github.com/vugu/vugu), lives on https://vugu.org.
 The source for it is at https://github.com/vugu/vugu-site and you can submit PRs to that repository to propose changes.
 For small improvements and errata it is fine to just submit a PR.
-For more significant changes or if it seems like discussion is require, please make a GitHub issue first.
+For more significant changes or if a discussion is required, please create a GitHub issue first

 ## Submitting Pull Requests